acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 ## Mathematical Prerequisites

-> **BEGINNER'S NOTE:** This document includes mathematical concepts of varying complexity.
+> **🟢 Beginner Tip:** This document includes mathematical concepts of varying complexity.
 Don't worry if some sections seem advanced - we've designed it with progressive complexity.
 Start with the fundamentals and revisit advanced sections as you build your understanding.

 To get the most out of this document, you should have familiarity with:
 * Basic algebra and calculus (derivatives and integrals)